-A udp endpoint supports the following options:
+A ${\tt udp}$ endpoint supports the following options:

 Option Description Client Semantics Server Semantics -h host Specifies the host name or IP address of the endpoint.
-If not specified, the value of Ice.Default.Host is used instead.
-See Address Syntax.
-See Address Syntax. -p port Specifies the port number of the endpoint.
+If not specified, the value of Ice.
+Default.Host is used instead.
+See IP Address Syntax.
+See IP Address Syntax.

+-p port Specifies the port number of the endpoint.
 Determines the port to which datagrams are sent (required).
-The port will be selected by the operating system if this option is not specified or port is zero. - Z Specifies bzip2 compression.
+The port will be selected by the operating system if this option is not specified or port is zero. - z Specifies bzip2 compression.
 Determines whether compressed requests are sent.
 Determines whether compression is advertised in proxies created by the adapter. ttl TTL Specifies the time-to-live (also known as "hops") of multicast messages.
 Determines whether multicast messages are forwarded beyond the local network.
 If not specified, or the value of TTL is -1, multicast messages are not forwarded.
 The maximum value is 255.
 N/A interfa ce INTF Specifies the network interface or group for multicast messages (see below).
 Selects the network interface for outgoing multicast messages.
 If not specified, multicast messages are sent using the default interface.
 Selects the network interface to use when joining the multicast group.
-If not specified, the group is joined on the default network interface. sourceA ddress addr Binds outgoing socket connections to the network interface associated with a ddr .
-The value for addr must be a numeric IPv4 or IPv6 address.
+If set to or not specified, the group is joined on all the local network interfaces. sourceA ddress ADDR Binds outgoing socket connections to the network interface associated with ADDR.
+The value for ADDR must be a numeric IPv4 or IPv6 address.
 If this option is not specified, it defaults to the value of Ice.
 Default.SourceAddress.
-This feature is not supported on WinRT.
-Not supported
+This option allows to specify the source address set in the IP packet.
+It doesn't necessarily imply that the operating system will use the network interface matching this IP address to send out the IP packet.
+Not supported This feature is not supported on Universal Windows (UWP).